Human Timing

 Even with a metronome, human drummers drift slightly over time.
 HumBeat applies slow, organic timing waves using smooth sine-wave modulation.

-Result: Your raw MIDI goes into HumBeat → gets humanized → comes out to your drum sampler → you hear realistic drums!
+Result: your raw MIDI goes into HumBeat, gets humanized, and comes out to your drum sampler as a more natural performance.

 DAW-specific routing tips: